Phoenix-Wolf5911/devsecops-assessment/report/Report.md

 # DevSecOps Assessment Project – Security & Compliance Report

 ## 1️⃣ Overview
-This report summarizes the security, hardening, and compliance measures implemented for the Node.js/Express application with MongoDB backend deployed on Kubernetes (Minikube/EKS simulation).
+This report summarizes the security, hardening, and compliance measures implemented for the Node.js/Express application with MongoDB and Kubernetes deployment.

 The project includes:
 - Secure containerization